JuroOravec/apify-actor-skcris/.actor/README.md

 [the legality of web scraping](https://blog.apify.com/is-web-scraping-legal/) to learn more.

-However, following datasets include personal data:
+However, the following datasets include personal data:

 - Organisations dataset includes info about employees or researchers.
   - Fields: email, phone, researchers
-  - By default, this personal data is redacted, and in such case it's safe to scrape the data.
+  - By default, this personal data is redacted, and in such case, it's safe to scrape the data.
 - Researchers dataset includes info about researchers.
   - Fields: guid, url, fullName, email
-  - By default, this personal data is redacted, and in such case it's safe to scrape the data.
+  - By default, this personal data is redacted, and in such case, it's safe to scrape the data.
 - Projects dataset includes info about researchers.
   - Fields: researchers
-  - By default, this personal data is redacted, and in such case it's safe to scrape the data.
+  - By default, this personal data is redacted, and in such case, it's safe to scrape the data.

-To get the un-redacted data, toggle on the "Include personal data" actor input.
+To get the unredacted data, toggle on the "Include personal data" actor input.

 > **Warning:** Including personal data is done at your own risk.
-It is your responsiblity to make sure you have obtained a consent or have a legal basis for using the data.
+It is your responsibility to make sure you have obtained consent or have a legal basis for using the data.
 >
 > By using this actor, you agree not to hold the author of this actor liable for privacy